hobama/logchain/README.md

 _Blockchain platform for IoT_

 Features
-- Provides the light-weight consensus algorithm considering IoY domain requirements
+- Provides the light-weight consensus for IoT
 - Run on Raspberry Pi platform